Are you having trouble communicating with your lawyer?

 No fee is charged to file a Client Request for Assistance, and you do not need to make a personal appearance.
 However, you must file a Client Request for Assistance by mail.
 No phone calls will be taken regarding complaints.

-- Mail your request and any attachments to:
+Then mail your request and any relevant attachments to:

 Contra Costa County Bar Association

 Attn: Client Relations Committee

 Concord CA 94520

 Once the committee receives your Client Request for Assistance by mail, they’ll review it within one week.

 The committee may decide to do any one of the following:

 - Contact your attorney and discuss your client request for assistance

 - Request that he or she contact you regarding your issues